ezeoleaf/awesome-golang-repositories/README.md

 [go-randomdata](https://github.com/Pallinder/go-randomdata): A tiny generator of random data for golang, also known as a faker
 [errcheck](https://github.com/kisielk/errcheck): errcheck checks that you checked errors.
 [wemall](https://github.com/shen100/wemall): 基于react, node.js, go开发的微商城（含微信小程序）
 [web-dev-golang-anti-textbook](https://github.com/thewhitetulip/web-dev-golang-anti-textbook): Learn how to write webapps without a framework in Go.
+[go-chassis](https://github.com/go-chassis/go-chassis): a microservice framework for rapid development of micro services in Go with rich eco-system